Newry Canal – Research

 • What was the management structure during construction?
 Were the Inland Navigation Commissioners the direct employers of all the navies or were there any of what we would recognise as contractors?

-• Where the Glan Bog petered out at its southern boundary, were any works done at the start of the project to make the water flow more freely out of the bog, to lower the water level, dry it out somewhat, and thereby make construction easier?
+• Where the Glan Bog petered out at its southern boundary, were any works done at the start of the project to make the water flow more freely out of the bog, lower the water level, dry it out somewhat, and thereby make construction easier?

 The Former Extent of The Glan Bog